azizssh/understanding-nodejs/README.md

 Command Line Interface: A utility to type commands to your computer rather than clicking.

 _Bash on Linux, Terminal on Mac, Command Prompt/PowerShell on Windows_

+Arguments: Values you give your program that affect how it runs.

+_Essentially passing parameters to a function_